WTVH: History

 On September 6, 2009, its transmitter was damaged after a power failure.
 While Granite Broadcasting worked to fix the signal, WSTM-TV's third digital subchannel (normally a 24-hour local weather channel) carried WTVH.
 As of September 12, WTVH's signal was restored even though, as late as November 12, over-the-air viewers continued to experience breakup of the signal.

 On February 28, 2013, Barrington Broadcasting announced the sale of its entire group, including WSTM-TV and WSTQ-LP, to Sinclair Broadcast Group.
 The existing LMA for WTVH was included in the deal; however, Granite retained ownership of WTVH's license assets.
 WSTM-TV planned to continue to operate the station until March 2016 (the agreement was earlier expected to last until March 2017 but the FCC later voted to outlaw all existing joint sales agreements by 2016).
-However, Sinclair continues to operate WTVH as of April 2016 pending legal action on the JSA regulations.
+However, Sinclair continued to operate WTVH as of April 2016 pending legal action on the JSA regulations.

 The group deal also resulted in Sinclair selling its existing Syracuse market station (Fox affiliate WSYT, channel 68) and the LMA and purchase option for MyNetworkTV affiliate WNYS-TV (channel 43) to its sidecar company, Cunningham Broadcasting.
 However, in an updated filing that August, Sinclair would instead sell WSYT and the LMA for WNYS-TV to Bristlecone Broadcasting, a company owned by Northwest Broadcasting owner Brian Brady.
 Sinclair continued to operate WSYT and WNYS-TV through a transitional services agreement for six months after the sale was consummated (until May 2014).

 With the sale of KSEE to the Nexstar Broadcasting Group in February 2013 and the announced sales of most of Granite's remaining stations to the E. W. Scripps Company and Quincy Newspapers in February 2014, along with the surrender of San Francisco independent station KOFY-TV's spectrum in the 2017 incentive auction, WTVH is the last remaining station whose license is owned by SP Granite.
-As of December 2021, well over five years after the local marketing agreement was set to expire, WTVH continues to be operated by Sinclair.
+As of March 2025, well over eight years after the local marketing agreement was set to expire, WTVH continues to be operated by Sinclair.